dirtrally/logo-competition/README.md

 *Members:*

 1. Giedrius Rimkus

+Fans of Dirt Rally might give influence points as well.
+Maybe we will do some kind of voting.
+I am open for suggestions!

 # Prizes / Awards
 Competition wouldn't be so much enjoyable and fun without awards and prizes.